nicolasbelz/ffufapp/README.md

 </div>

-Focuses on discovering accessible PHP files by iterating through potential file names with the `.php` extension.
+Focuses on discovering accessible PHP files by iterating through potential file names with the `.php` extension. index [Status: 200, ...]:  file `index.php` exists and is accessible, size, word count, and line count give an idea of the content’s complexity.

+header_auth [Status: 401, ...]: Access to `header_auth.php` is unauthorized, suggesting it requires authentication, which can be a point of interest for testing authentication mechanisms.

+user session.php [Status: 302, ...]: A temporary redirect response from `user_session.php`.
+This could indicate a redirection to a login page or another part of the application.

 ---

 ### Directory and Page Fuzzing with Extensions
 Here, the `-e` flag extends the fuzzing to include file extensions, effectively searching for files of a particular type.
-The -v flag provides verbose output, offering full URLs and redirection paths, which aids in detailed analysis of the application's response.
+The `-v `flag provides verbose output, offering full URLs and redirection paths, which aids in detailed analysis of the application's response.

 Correct command:
 <div class="code-snippet">